 I am also sharing my favorite brand of polyurethane and my favorite tool for application!

 Types of Polyurethane

 Just like with wood stain, the two main types of polyurethane (poly) are oil based polyurethane and water based polyurethane.
-They are available in different sheens including semi gloss, satin, and flat.
+They are available in different sheens including semi gloss, satin, and flat (or matte).